Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - I complemented Michroma with the **_Cairo_** font after comparing various combinations on the Google Fonts page.
 The selection was primarily made on the basis of aesthetics and ease of reading.
 Maybe it's my age but some font's were just a bit cramped and thus difficult to read, if that makes sense?

 ##### **Imagery**
 Given the intended purpose of this site is to convey my skills, experience and work history I have limited the use of images, preferring to focus on these other aspects.
-However, I want the few images I use to convey my journey from working on oil rigs and not into coding websites; I have thus attempted to pick appropriate images.
+However, I want the few images I use to convey my journey from working on oil rigs and now into coding websites; I have thus attempted to pick appropriate images.

-The only section where I break this rule doesn't apply is the 'Portfolio' page.
+The only section where I break this rule is the 'Portfolio' page.
 I want to use images of the projects in an attempt to generate interest and hopefully lead to user interaction.

 I have reused the image of the rig for the contact page as it represents teamwork and links well with the heading "_How can we work together?"

 ______